Real news. Real stories. Real voices.

 Less known is how the heat affects mental health.

 Over 100,000 Nevadans experience seasonal affective disorder, also known as seasonal depression.
-And although SAD is commonly associated with fall and winter, many people also experience it in the summer.
+And although SAD is commonly associated with fall and winter, many don’t realize it occurs in the summer.

 Stay Connected